sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/geomagnetic/tipping-point-calc/step2/README.md

 # How to do

 I honestly have no idea how to do this I've never really done it before particularly with an equation this complex

+# Verification

+So I came up with some fits, or rather, a set of parameter start values that optimizes to a reasonable looking fit.

+However I want to be sure.
+Not sure how I can verify this one.